szelingtan/ip/docs/README.md

 >If there is no matching index found in the list, the bot will prompt the user to input an appropriate index.

+>If there are no tasks in the list, the bot will return
+> "TringaBot Error: No tasks in list!"

 ---

 ## Task Mark